Sometimes you just know you’ve slept badly, and that it’s going to be a tougher day than usual.

 Ideally, the best outcome is if you’re asleep for 85% of the time you’re in bed.
-So once you subtract the time it takes to fall asleep and any nocturnal wakings, the idea is that you’re in fact still asleep for most of the night.
+So once you subtract the time it takes to fall asleep and any nocturnal wakings, the idea is that you’re asleep for most of the night.

 If you’re within the normal ranges for the first three characteristics above, then this final point should take care of itself.

-The table below shows the times you should aim to sleep for compared to the total time between going to bed and getting up in the morning.
+Here are the times you should aim to sleep for compared to the total time between going to bed and getting up in the morning: